 This site contains affiliate links.
 As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

-If Finder isn’t responding, try restarting your Mac.
-If that doesn’t work, force quit and then relaunch the finder app.
-You can also check for third-party plugins or apps that might cause Finder to slow down, and try uninstalling them.
+If Finder is not responding, the quickest way to resolve this issue is to restart your Mac.
+If that doesn’t work, force quit and relaunch Finder app.
+You can also check for third-party plugins or apps that might cause Finder to slow down and try uninstalling them.

 Fix 1: Restart Your Computer